 Up until 1918, this extravagant palace was the political centre of the monarchy and was once the principal imperial palace of the Habsburg dynasty royals.
 Today it is the home and workplace of Austria’s president and is open to visitors.

 The palace dates back to the 13th century and is incredibly extravagant… or maybe a bit extra!
 Touring the palace is a fascinating experience for those interested in history.
 Visitors can marvel at the Imperial Silver Collection and explore the life of Empress Elisabeth at the Sisi Museum.

 #6 – Tiergarten Schönbrunn

 Situated in the grounds of the Schönbrunn Palace, Tiergarten Schönbrunn is the oldest zoo in the world, and certainly one of the finest!
-Housing a vast collection of exotic animals, the zoo prides itself on being a center for conservation and education.
+Housing a vast collection of exotic animals, the zoo prides itself on being a centre for conservation and education.

 With over 700 animal species, you’ll find everything from Siberian tigers and elephants to giant pandas and sloths!
 The zoo is set amid beautiful greenery, making a visit to it an interesting and tranquil experience.

 An incredibly creative and artistic collaboration between artist Friedensreich Hundertwasser and architect Joseph Krawina, this expressionist landmark is truly unique.

 It is an apartment house with a colourful patchwork exterior and a plethora of trees, shrubs, and vines growing on it and creeping across its walls!
 The building even features undulating floors and is one of the most visited buildings in the entire country.